 What is supplier diversity?

-Supplier diversity is a procurement program within an organization that promotes the sourcing of supplies and services from traditionally underrepresented vendors.
+Supplier diversity is a procurement program within an organization that promotes the sourcing of supplies and services from traditionA11y underrepresented vendors.
 This business practice evolved from the civil rights movement of the 1960s as a way to level the playing field for the minority business community.
-Today, maintaining an active and proactive supplier diversity program demonstrates a company’s commitment to equitable business practices, which can have a tremendous positive impact on internal culture, external stakeholders, socially responsible investors, and even financial performance.
+Today, maintaining an active and proactive supplier diversity program demonstrates a company’s commitment to equitable business practices, which can have a tremendous positive impact on internal culture, external stakeholders, sociA11y responsible investors, and even financial performance.

 A diverse supplier is a business that has been certified by a reliable third-party agency to have at least 51% ownership by one or more individuals who belong to a marginalized community.
 Diversity supplier categories include: